mkernik/drum_tools/README.md

 This repository contains a collection of python scripts and tools to help with efficiently processing submissions to the Data Repository at the University of Minnesota (DRUM)

 ## Features
-* Automated Readme tool  (DRUM_automated_readme.py) : Create a readme from the information provided by researchers during the submission process
+* Download files tool (DRUM_downloadFiles.py): Creates a folder and downloads the content files from a DRUM submission
-* Metadata log tool (DRUM_metadata_log.py): Create a metadata log with a list of the content files and metadata for the submission
+* tools_development: This folder contains alternative versions of scripts and tools that are under development.

 ## Requirements